 Nashville, TN has become a culinary hotbed as a result of the city’s explosive growth over the past several years.
-We’re writing a series on where to eat in every SEC town and here are restaurants you’re sure to enjoy when visiting Nashville.
+We’re writing a series on where to eat in every SEC town and below are a few restaurants you’re sure to enjoy when visiting Nashville.

 Near Vanderbilt University

 If you find yourself at or near Vanderbilt, you’ll find a wide variety of eateries in every price range.
 Vanderbilt Stadium, aka Dudley Field, is where the Commodores play their home football games and is stone’s throw from Memorial Gym, home to the men’s and women’s basketball teams.
 The school is conveniently located off West End Avenue and several restaurants are within walking distance or a short car ride.

 Redlands Grill (formally J. Alexander’s), 2609 West End Ave.
 11 a.m. – 11 p.m. daily